Ivan Over Time

 • Apply data analysis, visualization, or machine learning techniques to the scraped data, using the rich set of libraries and packages available in Python.

-I made a base public in ths repo.
+I published a starter implementation in this repo.

 Let me know if you have any questions.